Xeno54Xe/ICC_bs/README.md

 ## Contact

-If you have any questions or feedback, please contact us at [email@example.com](mailto:email@example.com).
+If you have any questions or feedback, please contact us at [email@example.com](mailto:vanshdhillon2000@gmail.com).
 Happy Mockup Creating!

+An Innovative by Team Radon for the ICC 2025 Submission.
+All rights reserved with the respective owners.